FaaSr/FaaSr-workflow/README.md

 Before using these workflows, ensure you have:

-1. A GitHub repository with the FaaSr CLI code
+1. A fork copy of this repo
 2. Appropriate cloud platform accounts and credentials
 3. Workflow configuration files (JSON format)
 4. Required GitHub repository secrets configured